AndreOliveira23/bsky-mailing-app/GITHUB_ACTIONS_SETUP.md

 ## 🔐 Security Best Practices

 - ✅ Use **Private repository** for your code
-- ✅ Always use **App Passwords**, never main passwords
-- ✅ Store all credentials as **GitHub Secrets**
+- ✅ Use **Resend API keys** and store them as **GitHub Secrets**
 - ✅ Never commit `.env` file (it's in `.gitignore`)
-- ✅ Regularly rotate passwords and tokens
+- ✅ Rotate API keys periodically and restrict domains/senders where possible
 - ✅ Enable GitHub's **Dependabot** for security updates

 ---